 Each year, 2.7 million people around the world suffer a serious snakebite envenomation.
 At least 125,000 are killed and 400,000 more are permanently disabled.
 In India alone, over 46,000 people die from snakebite, which accounts for almost half of worldwide snakebite deaths.
 Casualty statistics are underestimates, as many deaths are never recorded.
-In response to this snakebite crisis, the World Health Organization classified snakebite as a neglected tropical disease as few efforts exist to reduce snakebite in developing countries.
+In response to this snakebite crisis, in 2017 the World Health Organization classified snakebite as a neglected tropical disease as few efforts exist to reduce snakebite in low-and middle-income countries.

 Watch a featurette from the documentary Minutes To Die, as it explores the sheer devastation of snakebite on victims, their families and their communities in some of the most snakebite-afflicted countries: